cash4pr/.github/README.md

-# .github
-💡 Our mission:
+# 💡 Our mission:
 To provide fair and transparent cash rewards for every high-quality Pull Request on GitHub.

-✨ Our Vision:
+# ✨ Our Vision:
 To establish a fair, transparent, and sustainable ecosystem for rewarding open-source contributions.

-🚀 Our approach:
+# 🚀 Our approach:
 Through cash rewards, we collect innovative funding mechanisms from across the web, collaboratively exploring innovative solutions to address funding challenges in open-source projects and ensure the continuous distribution of rewards and the stable operation of the system.